BerkayPolat1/Student-Grade-Prediction/README.md

 ## Purpose

-The algorithm interrogates whether the going out with friends, workday alcohol consumption, weekend alcohol consumption, going out with friends, and freetime after school is in correlation with grades.
+The algorithm interrogates whether workday alcohol consumption, weekend alcohol consumption, going out with friends, and freetime after school is in correlation with grades.